ilicfilip/progress-planner-backend/README.md

 2. Worker fetches HTML from each site (distributed, anonymous)
 3. After 60 seconds, Laravel retrieves and stores the HTML snapshots
 4. Background jobs handle the entire process (requires queue worker running)

+### Preview Fetched HTML

+Once HTML snapshots have been fetched, you can preview them directly from the dashboard:

+1. Navigate to the "Registered Sites" dashboard
+2. Find the site you want to preview in the table
+3. In the "HTML Snapshot" column:
+   - If a snapshot exists, you'll see a "Preview" link
+   - Click the link to open the HTML in a new tab
+   - The timestamp below shows when it was last fetched
+4. The preview displays the actual HTML content as it was fetched by the Cloudflare Worker

+**Route**: The preview is available at `/registered-sites/{site}/preview-html`

+**Note**: The HTML is served with `X-Frame-Options: SAMEORIGIN` header for security.

 ## Project Structure